coccon/proffastpylot/docs/pressure_input.md

 # Additional Options

-A UTC offset of the pressure file can be given as `utc_offset`.
+- A UTC offset of the pressure file can be given as `utc_offset`.
-In `data_parameters` you can define minimum and maximum pressure values.
+- In `data_parameters` you can define minimum and maximum pressure values.

-The frequency of your files can be defined.
+- The `frequency` of your files can be defined.
 Currently the frequencies `"daily"`, `"subdaily"` and `"yearly"` are available.
+- The `pressure_factor` is multiplied to the pressure values.
+It can be used to correct for a height offset or a different unit.
+The pressure is expected to be given in hPa.